 Upon arrival at your designated drop-off location, you will be greeted by our staff who will do a check-in for both you and your child.
-Your child will receive two personalized camp t-shirts (which they are to wear daily).
-Following check-in, campers will gather at a designated field for supervised free-flow activities with fellow campers and counselors, and other staff, followed by camp-led icebreakers and fun activities.
+Your child will receive a Human Moves Backpack and two personalized camp t-shirts (which they are to wear daily).
+Following check-in, campers will gather at the gym for supervised free-flow activities with fellow campers and counselors, followed by camp-led icebreakers and fun activities.

 IF MY CHILD IS ON MEDICATION, WHAT DO I NEED TO PROVIDE TO THE CAMP?

 A Medical Authorization Form must be filled out at the time of registration.
 Medication should be brought on the first day of camp and given to our staff supervisor at check-in.
 We can administer oral medications during camp hours as per your instructions.

 Should your child require an Epi-Pen, we ask that they carry their own at all times.
 In addition, please provide us with a second one to be held in our office in case of emergency.
 It will be returned to you on your child's last day of camp.